 1. First, select the range of cells B5:B9.

 4. In the Find What box, type dot(“.”), and in Replace with box, type slash(“/”).

 As you can see, this command has converted our dataset to date format.

-5. Text to Columns Wizard in Excel to Convert General to Date
+5. Converting General Format to Date Text Using Columns Wizard in Excel

 Now, this method will work only for limited types of general formats.
 To demonstrate, we are going to use this dataset: